vaastav/CS416-Tanks/report/REPORT.md

 Heartbeats, which are sent using TCP, are used for two-way connection monitoring amongst peers.
 Which player node initially calls `Register()` (defined below) determines which node among two peers will send heartbeats and which will receive them.
 One player node attempts to send a heartbeat every 2 seconds.
 The player node receiving the heartbeats records the time at which each heartbeat is received.
 Depending on whether the node is sending or receiving heartbeats, if either (1) the sent heartbeat returns with an error or times out, or (2) it has been longer than 2 seconds since the last heartbeat has been received, the node will test the connection.
 If the test returns with an error or times out, the node is considered disconnected.
 The failed node is removed from the peers list, as well as its sprite from the game, the server is notified so that it ceases returning the node as a viable peer, and finally, a notification of the node's failure is flooded throughout the network.
 Player nodes that receive the notification will then also remove the disconnected player from their local game.

 The server monitors player nodes that have been reported as disconnected, regularly testing its connection to the node.
 In the event that a node is found to have reconnected, the server prompts the reconnected node to clear its peers list.
 The reconnected node will then behave as if a newly joined node, calling the server to get new peers.
 In this way our system handles transitory disconnections in addition to outright failures.
+Note, however, a case not handled by the current implementation: if node A disconnects transitorily and then node B disconnects afterwards, when node A reconnects it will display the player associated with node B in the application despite it being disconnected.
+This is because node A was disconnected at the time when node B's failure notification was propagated.

 ### Stats Collection

-In our system, we keep track of the number of deaths a player has suffered and the number of kills that a player has made.
-We do so by using a centralized distributed key-value store.
-When a player dies, the server updates the kill and death counts for the relvant players.
-The store uses a centralized server which processes requests from clients, similar to the distributed file system from assignment 2.
-The keys in the store are client IDs and the values are a struct containing the number of deaths and the number of kills associated with that particular player.
-Locally, each client stores a file for each key and stores the value as the contents of this file.
+Our system tracks game statistics, including the number of deaths a player has suffered and the number of kills that a player has made.
+If a player is killed, the player that was hit increments their death count while the player that hit them increments their kill count.
+To do so, we have implemented a centralized distributed key-value store.
+As mentioned above, the store uses a centralized server to process value retrievals and updates from player nodes, much like the distributed file system in assignment 2.
+Here, the key in the store is the player ID and the value is a struct containing the player's game statistics.

+Locally each player node creates a file for each key and store the value as the contents of that file.
 For example, to store a key-value pair with key = 5, the filename is `5.kv`.

-When the client starts, it sets up the key-value store by reading any files stored locally and storing them in memory in a map.
-On a `KVGet()` call, the server tries to identify the set of connected clients which store the required key-value pair.
-If there are no such connected clients, the server just returns a default value of 0 for the the number of deaths and the number of kills.
-Otherwise, it retrieves the value from one of the connected clients that contains this key-value pair.
-On the client side, it responds to requests for the server by returning the value corresponding to the specified key.
-On a `KVPut()` call, if there are not enough connected clients that already have this key-value pair, then the server chooses a small set of connected clients to replicate this pair on.
-Otherwise, it notifies each connected client that stores this pair to update the value corresponding to this key.
+On startup, a player node sets up its local key-value store by reading any local files and storing them in a map.
+On a call to `KVGet()`, the server identifies the set of connected nodes with the required value pair.
+If there are no such nodes, the server returns a default value of 0 for deaths and kills respectively to the requesting node.
+Otherwise, the server retrieves the value from one of the connected player nodes.
+The node then responds with the value associated with the request key.
+On a call to `KVPut()`, if there are less than three connected nodes that have stored the key-value pair, the server selects additional nodes on which to replicate the pair.
+The server also notifies connected nodes storing the pair to update the value.

-Although there is some level of fault tolerance with respect to failing clients, there is one case that is currently not being handled.
-If the server tries to retrieve a value from a particular client and the client fails while processing that request, the server does not attempt to cancel its request and retrieve the value from another connected client that stores this pair.
-This can be fixed by adding a timeout mechanism using channels to detect this situation and restart the retrieval process from a different client.
+Ensuring that key-value pairs are stored across a minimum number of player nodes gives our system a degree of fault tolerance.
+In our current implementation, however, if the server attempts to retrieve a value from a player node and the node fails while processing that request, the server does not attempt to cancel its request and retrieve the value from another connected node that stores this pair.
+This could be fixed by adding a timeout, using channels to detect this scenario, and attempting to retrieve the value from another node.

 ### Player API